There is a fine line between those of us who can wear denim hot pants and those of us who can’t. I’m sure you can guess which category I fall into.

 Healthy-ish loaded nachos

-Serves 2 or 4 as a starter / Hands on time 40 mins / Total time 40 mins / V Vn*
+Serves 2 or 4 as a starter / Hands on time 40 mins / Total time 40 mins / V🌶

 1. Preheat the oven to 200°C/180°C fan/ 400F/gas mark 6.
 Stack the 4 tortillas on top of each other and cut them in half across the middle, then into quarters and then into eighths.
 Spread them out, onto 2 deep baking trays, trying to overlap them as little as possible.

-2. Sprinkle with smoked paprika, season with salt and pepper and spray well with oil, or drizzle with a little oil.
+2. Sprinkle with smoked paprika, season with salt and pepper and spray with oil (I bought an empty spray bottle and filled it with oil myself but don’t worry if you don’t have one, just drizzle with oil).
 Bake in the oven for 5 mins, before flipping them over and cooking for a further 5 mins.
 Remove and put to one side.
 Turn the oven off but turn the grill on a medium to high heat.

 3. Sweat the red onion and the garlic in a little oil in a large pot.
 Add a bit of water to help the onions steam and to cook them faster.
 Once softened, add the cumin, smoked paprika, salt and pepper and cook for a further 2 mins.
 Add the drained black beans, the sweetcorn kernels*, a drop of water and give it a good stir.
 Season with salt and pepper and continue to cook for a further 5 minutes. *To remove the sweet corn kernels, simply stand the sweetcorn on it’s head and run a sharp knife carefully down the sides to remove them slowly (they tend to go everywhere so proceed with care).